Legacy-Fabric/fabric/README.md

 Exposing functionality that is useful but difficult to access for many mods such as particles, biomes and dimensions Adding events, hooks and APIs to improve interopability between mods.

-For support, consider joining the [Legacy Fabric discord server](https://legacyfabric.net/discord) or opening an issue.
+For support, consider joining the [Legacy Rewoven discord server](https://discord.gg/K9U4PfmFfp) or opening an issue.